JimBLogic/Cybrary-IT-Cybersecurity-Certificates-and-Labs/README.md

 | Vulnerability Scanner Basics    | 13/07/2024      |

-## About Cybrary
+## Why Cybrary?
-Cybrary's hands-on cybersecurity courses and training empower professionals to protect organizations effectively.
-With curated Skill and Career Paths, threat-informed training, and industry-aligned Certification Preparation courses, Cybrary is a leader in cybersecurity education.

----

-_This README.md provides a direct overview of my learning journey, skills, projects, and tools acquired through Cybrary's IT and Cybersecurity Foundations - Learn program.
-You can explore my credentials and achievements further on my Cybrary profile._
+Cybrary’s interactive courses will enable me to build real-world skills, providing tools and resources to address today’s cybersecurity challenges.
+From mastering fundamentals to preparing for certifications, Cybrary is pivotal in my growth.

+_This README reflects my personal learning journey, highlighting projects and certifications._